 Rock the Vote believes we need a massive cultural shift in the way people – specifically young people – think about voting.
 We need to create a culture of voting, a culture of defending the right to vote.
-That’s why we believe partnering with artists, musicians, actors, and technology companies is key to engaging with young people, driving a greater amount of them to vote in elections and use their inner voice to incite change.
+That’s why we believe partnering with artists, musicians, actors, and technology companies is key to engaging with young people, driving a greater amount of them to the polls and using their inner voice to incite change.

-We cannot afford to have young people sit out the political process when so much is at stake for their future.
-Rock the Vote changed politics forever, and it’s not going to stop.
+We cannot afford to have young people sit out of the political process when so much is at stake for their future.
+Rock the Vote changed politics forever and it’s not going to stop.

 Why should political campaigns be focusing on young people?

-Millennials are a huge voting bloc that can and does swing elections.
+Millennials are over 80 million strong and growing.
+With that mass, we represent a voting block that can and does swing elections.
 The youth vote is a huge force for social change.
 We are the most diverse generation yet.
-We are passionate about the issues, and we give our time to causes we care about and issues that inspire us.
+We are passionate about the issues and we give our time to causes we care about and issues that inspire us.

-We will swing elections this year, and we could even swing the Senate with our voting block in 2014 if turnout is high.
+We will swing elections this year and we could even swing the presidential election with our voting block if turnout is high.
 We are tied to issues, not political parties, making us a smart, engaged audience for any candidate who wants to emerge victorious.

 Does Rock the Vote support specific candidates or political parties?